maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 Backgrounds are rarely a single large image because of bandwidth costs.

-To implement your background set your body background-color property either to a specific color, or to a repeating image.
+To implement your background, set your body background-color property either to a specific color, or to a repeating image.
 If a gradient is involved you can use CSS3, or an image to achieve the effect.
-Whatever images you do use for the background, make it as small and optimized as possible without losing the look you or after.
+Whatever images you do use for the background, make it as small and optimized as possible without losing the look you are after.
 If you're using my CSS organization structure put your styles in _layout.sass file.

 NOTE: When using Compass use image-url("") instead of url():